Jake-Diamond-9/ALPSS/README.md

 ## Overview
 ALPSS (<b><i>A</i></b>&#8202;na<b><i>L</i></b>&#8202;ysis of <b><i>P</i></b>&#8202;hotonic Doppler velocimetry <b><i>S</i></b>&#8202;pall <b><i>S</i></b>&#8202;ignals) was developed to automate the processing of PDV spall signals.
 This readme is a simple quick-start guide.
 For comprehensive documentation please refer to the repository wiki.
 Any suggestions or bugs can be reported to <jdiamo15@jhu.edu>.

+## Citing
+For use in published works, ALPSS can be citied from its original paper _ALPSS: A program for automated analysis of photonic Doppler velocimetry spall signals, in prep._

 ## Installation
 It is recommended for users new to python to use [Anaconda](https://www.anaconda.com/).